 Fascinating people making headlines.

-Hailing from the Buckeye State, Jackie Nash is an Editorial Producer for BIO.com.
+Hailing from the Buckeye State, Jackie Nash is an editorial producer for BIO.com.
 If she could live in any decade, it would be the 1970s—when legendary bands such as Led Zeppelin, the Beatles and the Talking Heads were hitting their stride and making rock history.

 November 7, 2012 by Jackie Nashalso in this article

 U.S. Vice President, U.S. Representative / 1942 -

 Former Delaware Senator Joe Biden was elected the 47th U.S. vice president with President Barack Obama in 2008.
 He earned a second term as vice president when Obama was re-elected to the presidency in 2012.

 U.S. Representative / 1970 -